JasonXu314/truhacks-2024/README.md

 ## Installation

-This is an example of how to list things you need to use the software and how to install them.
+THis is how to build the project.
+You would need to run the server too in order to complete the project.
 * npm
   ```sh
   npm install npm@latest -g